 Unless otherwise stated, the radiated transmitter characteristics in clause 6 are specified at RIB, with a full complement of transceiver units for the configuration in normal operating conditions.

 Editor’s note: to be aligned with the figures for the RIB interfaces and co-location concept.

+Figure 4.5.1-1: Transmitter test interfaces

+Figure 4.5.1-2: Transmitter test interfaces for co-location concept

 4.5.2 Receive configurations

 Unless otherwise stated, the radiated receiver characteristics in clause 7 are specified at RIB, with a full complement of transceiver units for the configuration in normal operating conditions.

 Editor’s note: to be aligned with the figures for the RIB interfaces and co-location concept.

+Figure 4.5.2-1: Receiver test interfaces

+Figure 4.5.2-2: Receiver test interfaces for co-location concept

 4.5.3 Power supply options

 If the BS is supplied with a number of different power supply configurations, it may not be necessary to test RF parameters for each of the power supply options, provided that it can be demonstrated that the range of conditions over which the equipment is tested is at least as great as the range of conditions due to any of the power supply configurations.